 - 1. Application for readmission following withdrawal in good standing: - A. Obtain and return application from Vocational Nursing Department. - B. Submit application form and a letter of request for readmission which explains previous failure/withdrawal and any remediation that has occurred.
-Also include a reason for expected success if allowed to re-enter the program. - C. After receiving a letter of request for readmission, the director and the Admission and Review Committee for Vocational Nursing will review the student's records, class space availability, and appropriate placement for times and rotations. - D. Based on the total record and the criteria set down by the Vocational Nursing Admission and Review Committee, a recommendation to the program director. - 2 Applicant for readmission, following academic suspension: - A. Submit application and a letter of request for readmission. - B. Submit written evidence in a letter of request for readmission to document the deficiencies that may have influenced or caused the academic suspension have been remediated.
+Also include a reason for expected success if allowed to re-enter the program. - C. After receiving a letter of request for readmission, the director and the Admission and Review Committee for Vocational Nursing will review the student's records, class space availability, and appropriate placement for times and rotations. - D. Based on the total record and the criteria set down by the Vocational Nursing Program, the Admission and Review Committee will make a recommendation to the program director. - 2 Application for readmission, following academic suspension: - A. Submit application and a letter of request for readmission. - B. Submit written evidence in a letter of request for readmission to document the deficiencies that may have influenced or caused the academic suspension have been remediated.
 This documentation should demonstrate that the student may be expected to succeed in a reasonably rigorous academic program. - C. Based on the total record including placement criteria the Vocational Nursing Admission and Review Committee will make a recommendation to the program director. - D. Any applicant who has failed two (2) or more Vocational Nursing courses or the same course twice is not eligible for readmission for a period of three (3) years. - 3.
-Applicant for readmission following administrative withdrawal: - A. Submit application and a letter of request for readmission. - B. Any applicant who has been withdrawn twice is not eligible for readmission. - C. Applicants with a course failure will receive lowest priority for readmission. - D. Based on the total record, including placement criteria, the Admission and Review Committe for Vocational Nursing will make a recommendation to the program director. - 4.
-All readmissions will be on a space available basis, based on State requirements for faculty student ratio. - 5.
-After the Vocational Nursing Admission and Review Committee has rendered its decision relative to readmission/placement, a written notification of that decision will be sent to the applicant at his/her address of record. - 6.
-In the event the applicant's request is rejected by the committee, the applicant may refer to the nonacademic grievance policy in the Vernon College Student Handbook.
+Application for readmission following administrative withdrawal: - A. Submit application and a letter of request for readmission. - B. Any student who has exhausted all of their allotted time and who has exhausted their extension of time will not be eligible for readmission for three years. - C. Any applicant who has been withdrawn twice is not eligible for readmission - D. Applicants with a course failure will receive lowest priority for readmission. - E. Based on the total record, including placement criteria, the Admission and Review Committee for Vocational Nursing will make a recommendation to the program director. - 4.
+All readmissions will be on a space available basis, based on State requirements for faculty student ratio. - After the Vocational Nursing Admission and Review Committee has rendered its decision relative to readmission/placement, a written notification of that decision will be sent to the applicant at his/her address of record. - 6.
+In the event the applicant's request is rejected by the committee, the applicant may refer to the non-academic grievance policy in the Vernon College Student Handbook.